 If handled properly by doctors and healthcare workers, placenta previa should not cause serious injuries to a mother or her child.
 One of the biggest dangers when placenta previa is present is hemorrhaging or bleeding of the mother during or just after delivery.
 Medical professionals should be ready for this danger, however, and be able to respond promptly if excessive bleeding does occur.
 Preterm birth can also be an issue, and serious bleeding before delivery is scheduled may require an emergency C-section.
 Again, doctors should plan for this with the mother, prepare her for this possibility, and perform the procedure correctly to ensure the mother and baby are not injured.

-If you or a loved one experienced an injury or other loss due to placenta previa, it is possible that your doctor did not act properly to handle the situation.
+If you or a loved one experienced an injury or other loss due to placenta previa in New York, it is possible that your doctor did not act properly to handle the situation.
 Identifying medical malpractice is not easy, however, so you need an experienced NY personal injury lawyer to work for you and review your case to see if proper steps were taken.
 Call us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 to look at your case and discuss your options.

 WRSMH attorney Philip Russotti obtained a $10 Million mediation settlement for failure to timely perform a Cesarean Section.
 The case was venued in Orange County, NY.